Kotkoa/my-cv/index.md

 I collaborate with UK colleagues to deliver new features and experiments using JavaScript, TypeScript, GraphQL, React 19, and Next.js 15, employing feature flags for controlled rollouts and quick reversions.
 My work spans frontend optimization, API integrations, and user experience enhancements, contributing flexibly across multiple areas of the platform.

-As part of the Shop XP team, I’ve led and contributed to several key initiatives, including:
+As part of the Shop XP team, I've led and contributed to several key initiatives, including:

 - Upgrading the Booking Flow technology stack to the latest React 19 and Next.js 15, improving performance, security, and engineering efficiency.
 - Migrating from Apollo Client 3 to Apollo Client 4, enhancing data management, caching performance, and overall stability.
+- Implemented feature flags for controlled rollouts and A/B experimentation, enabling data-driven UI decisions across 3 concurrent experiments.
 - Implementing new UI toggle features, refining default search logic, and expanding tracking coverage for analytics and experimentation.

 These improvements have resulted in faster page loads, smoother navigation between search and deal detail pages, and a more reliable, scalable foundation for future development.

-**Tech Stack:** JavaScript, TypeScript, GraphQL, Next.js, Mobx
+**Tech Stack:** JavaScript ES6+, TypeScript, React 19, Next.js 15 (SSR/SSG), MobX, Apollo Client 4, GraphQL, Webpack, Git

 ---